xiaoxiae/slama.dev/reading.md

 	1. **Tress of the Emerald Sea** -- a fascinating fairtale-like novel from the Cosmere.
 	2. **The Frugal Wizard's Handbook for Surviving Medieval England** -- a fun novel about multiverse traveling and... marketing?
 	3. **Yumi and the Nightmare Painter** -- very evocative and narrated by Hoid (who was a coatrack).
 	4. **The Sunlit Man** ⭐ -- a western by Brandon Sanderson?
-Well, no, but it has similar vibes.
+Not quite, but it has similar vibes.

 #### Leigh Bardugo